 Slowly stir in the rest of the hot milk.
 Top with whipped cream, marshmallows, candy canes, whatever you like or nothing at all.

 I’m guessing one of the reasons my girls like hot cocoa so much is that their dad made it for me almost every day when I was pregnant with them in place of my morning coffee.
 Talk about the power of intentional nurturing.
-I give him a hard time because he’s not really the caretaker type but he definitely steps up when it counts most.
-This week he’s been the neighborhood hero with his big truck and snow plow!
+I give him a hard time because he’s not really the caretaker type, but he steps up when it counts most.
+This week he’s been the neighborhood hero with his big truck and snowplow!